Tauras211/sales_cockpit/README.md

 An extended sales dashboard based on AdventureWorks 2005 dataset.
+Dataset can be found online

-Extracted data in .xls file
+Quick presentation added.

 Viz can be found here: